elastic/kibana/rfcs/text/0015_ols_phase_1.md

 Since we are only requesting saved objects that the user is authorized to see, there is no additional overhead for Kibana once Elasticsearch has returned the results of the query.

+### `addToNamespaces` / `deleteFromNamespaces`

+The security wrapper will ensure that the user is authorized to share/unshare all existing `private` objects.
+#### Performance considerations
+Similar to the "create / override" scenario above, the security wrapper must first retrieve all of the existing `private` objects to ensure that the user is authorized.
+This requires another round-trip to `get`/`bulk-get` all `private` objects so we can authorize the operation.

+This overhead does not impact sharing/unsharing "public" objects.
+We only need to retrieve objects that are registered as `private`.
+As such, we do not expect any meaningful performance hit initially, but this will grow over time as the feature is used.

 ## 3.3 Behavior with various plugin configurations
 Kibana can run with and without security enabled.
 When security is disabled, `private` saved objects will be accessible to all users.